awslabs/Agent-EvalKit/docs/quickstart.md

 # Quick Start Guide

-This guide will help you get started with Agent Evaluation using EvalKit.
+This guide will help you get started with trace-based Agent Evaluation using EvalKit.

 > NEW: All automation scripts now provide both Bash (`.sh`) and PowerShell (`.ps1`) variants.
 The `evalkit` CLI auto-selects based on OS unless you pass `--script sh|ps`.

-## The 4-Step Evaluation Process
+## The 5-Command Evaluation Process

 ### 1. Install EvalKit